v-pukman-gd/godot-audio-waveform-module/README.md

 It consumes original `AudioStreamPreview` and `AudioStreamPreviewGenerator` C++ classes and makes it available in GDScript.

-Originally made for Godot 3
+## Supported Godot version

-I tested and it worked in new Godot 4 too.
+It's compatible with Godot 3.4

 ## Installing